Blitar railway station

-Blitar Train Station is a railway station in the district of Kepanjenkidul, Kepanjenkidul, Blitar, East Java, Indonesia.
-It was opened in 1882 by the Dutch East Indies government, making it one of the oldest railway stations in East Java.
+Blitar Train Station (BL) is a railway station in the district of Kepanjenkidul, Kepanjenkidul, Blitar, East Java, Indonesia.
+It was opened in 1884 by the Dutch East Indies government, making it one of the oldest railway stations in East Java.

+This station serves all passenger and freight trains traversing the Kertosono-Malang branch line of the southern Java railway corridor.

 There is a locomotive depot and a former turntable at this station.
 There is a statue and photo of the first President of Indonesia, Sukarno, inside the station, as he was buried in Blitar.

 Services

 The railway services that stopped at this station: